 Bolstering patient safety isn’t a one-off exercise.
 It requires a dedication to iterative change, to constant measurement and to putting the ability to drive change into the hands of those who are delivering care.
 In other words, it requires a process of quality improvement.

 This award will recognise an outstanding quality improvement initiative.
 Our judges are looking for teams that have applied a rigorous approach to identifying problems and an equally rigorous approach to solving them.
 They want to see evidence of a dedication to understanding performance data and to acting on it – with the result that patients receive better, safer, more reliable care.

-Entries are welcomed from all NHS and health sector organisations who are engaged in continuous and tangible improvements in patient safety.
-Any organisation, group, collaborative or association delivering health and social care.
+Entries are welcomed from all NHS and public sector organisations who are engaged in continuous and tangible improvements in patient safety.
+Any group, collaborative or partnership delivering health and social care.